 Some experts believe the lack of a good bureaucratic system does not only affect the interests of each individual citizen, but also damages greatly both the image and the economy of the country.

 The hindrance characterizing document handling represents an obstacle for economic growth, because foreign investors are less likely to deal with a place where, in small words, it takes so long to get anything done, mostly because such delay often result in higher financial expenditures.

-Italians have been hoping for a good and productive bureaucratic support for ages, but things seem not to change; although the northern regions of the country seem to fare slightly better than their central and southern counterparts, things are still far for being even remotely close to average european standards.
+Italians have been hoping for a good and productive bureaucratic support for ages, but things seem not to change; although the northern regions of the country seem to fare slightly better than their central and southern counterparts, things are still far from being even remotely close to average european standards.

 Therefore, if you go to Italy just be prepared to long queues and bring with you a huge amount of patience, it will be needed!